We’ve Heard it All

 Walk into a room of beekeepers and just utter two words – FLOW HIVE.

 Pretty awesome eh, even if only for the impressive production values?
-The messages relayed in this introductory video have generated a huge interest worldwide and made Flow Hive one of the most successful crowdfunding campaigns in history.
+The messages relayed in this introductory video have generated huge interest worldwide and made Flow Hive one of the most successful crowdfunding campaigns in history.

-So what is Flow Hive and how valid is it as a choice for the serious for beekeeper?
+So what is Flow Hive and how valid is it as a choice for the serious beekeeper?

 The Joy of Beekeeping

 Beekeeping is a wonderful hobby, enjoyed by beekeepers across the world.
 It has so many aspects that keep us engaged and intrigued.
-These range from the science to a delight in nature.
+These range from science to a delight in nature.
 In addition, there is always the chance of companionship and community with fellow beekeepers.

 The hands-on nature of beekeeping is a special and valued aspect for many beekeepers.
 Throw in the colorful advantages bees bring through pollination and the sense that, as a beekeeper, you are helping the environment and the joy of beekeeping is clear.
 For many, beekeeping is a labor of love, requiring attention and a focus on understanding your bees.

 Many beekeepers consider these factors entirely positive aspects of beekeeping.
 They are not looking for a quick way to obtain honey (they have the local supermarket for that!).
 Rather, they value their “guardianship” with bees.
 These are precisely the things that make beekeeping so enjoyable for so many beekeepers.

 To top it all off there is the possibility of beautiful, sweet honey from your own bees.

 The harvesting of honey isn’t the most straightforward of beekeeping tasks.
 While there are numerous tools available to extract honey from the comb, it does take a little time, as we will discover elsewhere.